sportlive18/Fancode-New-Auto-Update/README.md

 We extend our sincere thanks to the creator of **sayanpal514-hue/FANCODE-AUTO-UPDATED-PLAYLIST** for their valuable contribution to the open-source community.
 This project would not be possible without their consistent effort.

-👉 **Please support the original source by giving them a Star: [https://github.com/Jitendraunatti)](https://github.com/Jitendraunatti)](https://raw.githubusercontent.com/doctor-8trange/zyphx8/refs/heads/main/data/fancode.json))**
+👉 **Please support the original source by giving him : [https://github.com/Jitendraunatti]

 ---